Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 }
 ```

-Once this setup is complete, running the app and visiting `https://localhost:8000/swagger` (or port specified on your local machine) will show the Swagger UI where we can test GET and POST endpoints directly in the browser.
+Once that’s done, running the app and visiting `https://localhost:8000/swagger` (or port specified on your local machine) will show the Swagger UI where we can test GET and POST endpoints directly in the browser.

 It looks something like this: